 - Your faculty mentor should download the recommendation form above, fill it out, save it as a pdf under the file name “(applicant’s last name) recommendation,” and email it to email@example.com.

 Selections will be made by a faculty panel convened by the director of Undergraduate Research with representation from all colleges.
 Selection will be based on the quality and viability of the project summary, the faculty mentor’s recommendation, and the student’s academic record.

 Responsibilities if selected:

-- SAF Research Fellows will be expected to work 8 hours per week for 14 weeks during each semester (224 hrs for the entire academic year) or an equivalent number of total hours over the summer.
-Fellows will be paid at a rate of $10/hr.
+- SAF Research Fellows will be expected to work 8 hours per week for 14 weeks during each semester (224 hours for the entire academic year) or an equivalent number of total hours over the summer.
+Fellows will be paid at a rate of $10/hour.

 - As an SAF Research Fellow, you will be part of the Coastal Research Fellows program in your college.
 The college program directors are: Peter Gasca (Business/CoBE), Edward Jadallah (Education), Aneilya Barnes (Humanities and Fine Arts), and Michael Roberts (Science).

 - Periodically, you will be asked to provide updates for University Communication, including photos, quotes, or brief activity summaries.

 - At some point during your fellowship, you must enroll in at least three credits of undergraduate research, senior thesis, or a related Experiential Learning course.
 If not already required for this course, you must complete a final research/thesis paper or project.